jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/Before the HOL - Modern cloud apps.md

 ### Task 3: Explore the Contoso Sports League sample

-1. Connect to the **LabVM** that was deployed using the previous template using Remote Desktop.
+1. Connect to the **LabVM** that was deployed using the previous template using Remote Desktop, using these credentials:

+    - Admin username: `demouser`
+    - Admin password: `demo@pass123`

 2. Open the `C:\MCW` folder.